-Edmund G. Brown, Jr., known as Jerry, was born in San Francisco on April 7, 1938.
+Edmund G. Brown Jr., known as Jerry, was born in San Francisco on April 7, 1938.
 He attended both public and parochial schools, graduating from St. Ignatius High School in 1955.
-He completed his freshman year at the University of Santa Clara before entering Sacred Heart Novitiate, a Jesuit seminary in August 1956.
-Two years later, he took vows of poverty, chastity and obedience.
+He completed freshman year at the University of Santa Clara before entering Sacred Heart Novitiate, a Jesuit seminary in August 1956.
 In 1960, he left the Society of Jesus and enrolled at the University of California at Berkeley.
 He received his B.A. degree in Classics the next year and then entered Yale Law School, where he graduated in 1964.

-Following law school, Brown worked as a law clerk to California Supreme Court Justice Mathew Tobriner, traveled and studied in Mexico and Latin America and then took up residence in Los Angeles, working for the prestigious law firm, Tuttle & Taylor.
+Following law school, Brown worked as a law clerk at the California Supreme Court, traveled and studied in Mexico and Latin America and then took up residence in Los Angeles, working for the prestigious law firm, Tuttle & Taylor.
 In 1969, Brown was elected to the Los Angeles Community College Board of Trustees, placing first in a field of 124.
 In 1970, he was elected California Secretary of State.
-During his term, he forced legislators to comply with campaign disclosure laws, exposed President Nixon’s use of falsely notarized documents to improperly earn a large tax deduction and drafted and helped pass the California Fair Political Practices Act.
-Brown personally argued before the state Supreme Court and won against Gulf, Mobile and Standard Oil for election law violations (Brown vs. Superior Court).

-In the field of crime fighting, Brown enacted hundreds of tough anti-crime measures, including the "Use A Gun Go To Prison" Law and mandatory sentences for rape, sale of heroin, violent crimes against the elderly, child molestation and selling PCP.
+In the field of crime fighting, Governor Brown enacted hundreds of tough anti-crime measures, including the "Use A Gun Go To Prison" Law and mandatory sentences for rape, sale of heroin, violent crimes against the elderly, child molestation and selling PCP.
 He established and funded the Career Criminal Prosecution Program, the Career Criminal Apprehension Program and the Crime Resistance Task Force.
-As a result, the percentage of convicted felons who were sent to state prison increased 100% during his governorship.
-Recidivism (parolees returning to prison) was a fraction of what it is today.
-Finally, Brown restructured the California Arts Commission so that it was composed of practicing artists and increased funding by 1300%.

-After his defeat by Pete Wilson in the 1982 U.S. Senate race, Brown lectured widely, led delegations to China and the Soviet Union, studied Spanish in Mexico, spent six months in Japan studying Japanese culture and Buddhist practice, worked with Mother Teresa in India at the Home for the Dying and traveled to Bangladesh as a CARE ambassador of good will during the devastating floods of 1988.
+After his governorship, Brown lectured widely, led delegations to China and the Soviet Union, studied Spanish in Mexico, spent six months in Japan studying Japanese culture and Buddhist practice, worked with Mother Teresa in India at the Home for the Dying, and traveled to Bangladesh as a CARE ambassador of good will during the devastating floods of 1987.